Last updated: August 12, 2024

 While a HELOC may seem a bit complicated at first, there are several potential benefits of using one to tap into your home equity:

-• Only borrow what you need: Unlike home equity loans, HELOCs allow you to borrow the amount of money you need whenever you need it.
+- Only borrow what you need: Unlike home equity loans, HELOCs allow you to borrow the amount of money you need whenever you need it.
 When you’re approved for a HELOC, you don’t receive a lump sum of money upfront.
 Instead, you have a revolving line of credit that you can draw from whenever you need during a set draw period.
 This may be helpful if your project goes over budget or you need more cash — you can pull additional funds from the HELOC.

-• Flexible repayment: Another great benefit of borrowing money through a HELOC is that you have a predefined draw period, usually 5-10 years in length.
+- Flexible repayment: Another great benefit of borrowing money through a HELOC is that you have a predefined draw period, usually 5-10 years in length.
 During the draw period, you pull as much or as little cash as you need up to your limit.
 Depending on your lender’s terms, you might only be required to make interest payments throughout the draw period and then repay the rest of the loan during the repayment period.
-This may vary between 10-20 years in length and will help you determine how much can expect to pay back on your principal amount monthly.
+This may vary between 10-20 years in length and can help you determine how much you can expect to pay back on your principal amount monthly.

-• Low initial payments: Many HELOC lenders may only require you to make interest payments throughout the draw period of the HELOC.
-Interest-only payments allow you to fully take advantage of the money you borrow.
+- Low initial payments: Many HELOC lenders may only require you to make interest payments throughout the draw period of the HELOC.
+Interest-only payments may allow you to fully take advantage of the money you borrow.

 Cons of a HELOC